mrdonado/blog/_posts/2018-09-10-microservices-kubernetes.markdown

 Types of [resources in Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/)

 - Master: it coordinates all activities in the cluster (scheduling, apps maintenance, scaling, updating...).
 - Nodes: workers that run applications.
+They have:
-They have a Kubelet (an agent managing the node and communicating with the master via the Kubernetes API).
-They have a container engine, such as docker or rkt.
+  - A Kubelet: an agent responsible for communication between the node and the Kubernetes Master (communicating via the Kubernetes API).
+It manages the pods and the containers running on a machine.
+  - A container runtime, such as docker or rkt, responsible for pulling container images, unpacking the container and running an application.

 The minimum of nodes in production is 3.